Bloc/portfolio-kami/about.md

 feature-img: "img/color.png"
 ---

 Hi, I'm Jake.
-I'm a husband and father who also happens to be studying web development as a student at Bloc.io.
-I first found out about web development and coding bootcamps in 2015.
-I tried out coding through various free courses offered by Codecademy and was immediately hooked!
+I'm a husband and father and also a web developer.
+After finding out about web development and coding bootcamps, I tried out coding through various free courses offered by Codecademy and was immediately hooked!
 I wanted to learn more but didn't know where to really start.
-Finally in 2016 I decided to take the plunge and enroll in Bloc's apprenticeship program because I knew if I never pursued this, I would regret it for the rest of my life.
+Finally after almost a year I decided to take the plunge and enroll in Bloc's apprenticeship program because I knew if I never pursued this, I would regret it for the rest of my life.
+I learned so much through my mentors because they always pushed me to understand what I was typing on the screen.

-I created this blog to document my coding journey and to make myself reflect and put my thoughts into words.
-Here you'll see the projects I've worked on as I share my experiences.
+I created this blog to document my coding journey and all the interesting things I've learned.
+For me the learning process is helped by reflecting and putting my thoughts into words.
+Here you'll find some of the things I've worked on for clients as well as some of my personal projects.
 If you read this, I hope you enjoy it!
 Feel free to reach out to me if you have questions or are interested in web development too!

 > “The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.”
 - Seymour Cray